 Syphilis Research

 Syphilis research scientists are developing new tests that may provide better ways to make a syphilis diagnosis and define the stages of syphilis.
 A high priority for researchers is developing a diagnostic test that does not require a blood sample.
 Researchers are evaluating saliva and urine to see whether they would work as well as blood.
-Scientists are also trying to develop other diagnostic tests for detecting the infection in babies.

-In an effort to stem the spread of syphilis, scientists are also conducting syphilis research that might lead to the development of a syphilis vaccine.
+In an effort to stem the spread of syphilis, scientists are conducting research that might lead to the development of a syphilis vaccine.
 Molecular biologists are learning more about the various surface components of the syphilis bacterium (Treponema pallidum) that stimulate the immune system to respond to the invading organism.

 Written by/reviewed by: Arthur Schoenstadt, MD